NexTier Bank

-NexTier Bank is an American financial services corporation that has 30 branches located in Allegheny, Butler, Armstrong, Westmoreland, Mercer, Clearfield, and Cumberland counties in western and central Pennsylvania.
+NexTier Bank is an American financial services corporation that has 32 branches located in Allegheny, Butler, Armstrong, Westmoreland, Mercer, Clearfield counties in western Pennsylvania and two offices in western New York.

 On February 16, 2024, the bank's parent company, NexTier Inc., completed the merger of its operations with those of Mars Bancorp, including NexTier Bank.

 History

 Founding as Citizens National Bank

 S.J.
 Irvine, Sr. founded the bank in 1878 under its original name, Citizens National Bank, in the oil boomtown of Evansburg, Pennsylvania (now Evans City, Pennsylvania).
 The bank received a state charter in 1893 and its national charter in 1907.

 In 1940, S.J.
 Irvine, Jr. succeeded his father as president.
 In 1959, S.J.
 Irvine III, began his career as bank president.
 In 2000, his daughter, Margaret Irvine Weir, became president of the bank, representing the fourth generation of the Irvine family to head the company.

 Name change to NexTier

 On October 11, 2005, the bank officially changed its name to NexTier Bank.
 It also adopted the tagline "Experience The Next Level."
 The name change resolved a dispute with the much larger Citizens Bank of Pennsylvania, which had 400+ branches, compared to Citizens National Bank's 15 branches.